artisan-roaster-scope/artisan/_docs/03-setup.md

 ### Information for Troubleshooting

-Menu>Help is a place you can find information on Errors, Messages from the program, a Serial log, search your settings, and information on the platform you are using.  a
+Menu>Help is a place you can find information on Errors, Messages from the program, a Serial log, search your settings, and information on the platform you are using.

 ### Factory Reset